bitnami/charts/bitnami/mlflow/README.md

 <!--- app-name: MLflow -->

-# Bitnami package for MLflow
+# Bitnami Secure Images Helm chart for MLflow

 MLflow is an open-source platform designed to manage the end-to-end machine learning lifecycle.
 It allows you to track experiments, package code into reproducible runs, and share and deploy models.